Table of Contents

 It helps build trust.

 A white background makes your online store look clean, transparent, professional, and sophisticated.
 In return, these qualities help build trust with your brand.
-Trust is essential in online retail as the customers cannot use their sense of touch when purchasing online.
+Trust is essential in online retail as customers cannot use their sense of touch when purchasing online.
 Hence, your means of visual communication should satisfy their needs and answer their questions.

 White background heavily focuses the attention on your jewelry.
 It’s not distracting and doesn’t appear cluttered; thereby allowing the customers to inspect every detail of the subject.
 This could easily translate to the idea that you’re not hiding any flaw from them.